HAMPTON, Va. – Hampton Fire and Rescue strapped on new gear Tuesday.

 They decided to spend $650 on each one due to rising concerns nationwide about first responders safety when dispatched to 911 calls.

 “We really wanna look at it as an insurance policy.
 We would rather have the added protection and not need it, than when all of a sudden an emergency comes up and we don’t have the equipment,” he said.

 Fire officials said crews typically won’t wear the vest if they’re responding to something like a house fire.
 Read more

-    When it comes to wearing a bulletproof body armor , most of the civilians put a step back because they have myth that these bullet proof vest are very heavy or bulky like ancient medieval armor.
+When it comes to wearing bulletproof body armor, most of the civilians put a step back because they have a myth that these bulletproof vests are very heavy or bulky like ancient medieval armor.